BattletechModders/RogueTech/CustomAmmoCategories/ReadMe.txt

   "HasShells": true/false, if defined determinate has shots shrapnel effect or not.
 If defined can't be overriden by ammo or mode.
                             Shells count is effective ProjectilesPerShot for this weapon/ammo/mode.
-                            Damage per shell - full damage per projectile / ProjectilesPerShot Only for missiles and ballistic effects.
+                            Damage per shell - full damage per projectile / ProjectilesPerShot Only for missiles, ballistic and gauss effects.
 Should not be used with AoE.
-							Please note, if you are using HasShells with wr-clustered_shots tag behavior may be undesired cause in that case WeaponRealizer's code controlling impact damage calculations.
-							"DisableClustering":false also should not be used either set it to true or delete at all.
+							NOTE!
+If ImprovedBallistic is false HasShells considered as false too no matter real value.
-							"WeaponEffect-Weapon_AC2" should not be used as "WeaponEffectID" you can replace it with "WeaponEffect-Weapon_AC5" nor internally nor visual it wouldn't have any difference "ShellsRadius": 90, determines if shells will have spreading.
+  "ShellsRadius": 90, determines if shells will have spreading.
 Works same way as SpreadRange.
 Per weapon value will be used if HasShells is true for this weapon.
   "MinShellsDistance": 30, Minimum distance missile have to fly before explode.
 Min value 30.
   "MaxShellsDistance": 100, Distance from end of trajectory where missile should separate.
 Min value 20